rafaelrojasmiliani/gsplines_cpp/README.md

 # Installation

 ## In Ubuntu using deb packages and ROS
-To install using debian packages it is needed to have access to the ROS repos ([read here](http://wiki.ros.org/it/hydro/Installation/Ubuntu)).
+The installation using debian packages requires to have access to the ROS 1 repos ([visit this link](http://wiki.ros.org/it/noetic/Installation/Ubuntu)).
 The reason to use ros packages is that this library depends on [`ifopt`](https://github.com/ethz-adrl/ifopt), and its deb package is available with ros.
 1. Install the requirements
 ```bash